International Pro Wrestling Championship 2024 To Witness Indian And Pak Wrestling Heroes Facing Off

 The lineup for the event includes international wrestling sensations such as Ilias Bekbulatov (Russia), 2017 European Wrestling Champion vs. Damon Kemp (USA), Andrea Carolina (Columbia), Olympian, vs. Vescan Cynthia (France), Olympian, Bader Ali (UAE), Silver medallist, Arab Championship, vs. Mbo Isomi Aron (Congo), Gold Medallist, Games of La Francophonie, and Mimi Hristova (Bulgaria), Olympian vs. Skiba Monika (Poland).

-“The lineup, featuring elite athletes with international and Olympic medals, is a testament to the bench strength of the championship.
+“The lineup, featuring elite athletes , is a testament to the bench strength of the championship.
 We aim to herald a new era for wrestling in Dubai, reshaping its perception and providing a global platform for professionals and amateurs.
 The championship seeks to elevate the standard of wrestling, offering participants a chance to compete on a grand stage and grapple with the best in the world, he added.

 WPWH is dedicated to promoting peace, wellness, and unity through the universal appeal of sports and entertainment.